oneapi-src/oneTBB/doc/main/reference/task_group_extensions.rst

 Description
 ***********

-|full_name| implementation extends the `tbb::task_group specification <https://spec.oneapi.com/versions/latest/elements/oneTBB/source/task_scheduler/task_group/task_group_cls.html>`_ with the following members:

-  - requirements for a user-provided function object
+|full_name| implementation extends the `tbb::task_group specification <https://spec.oneapi.com/versions/latest/elements/oneTBB/source/task_scheduler/task_group/task_group_cls.html>`_ with the requirements for a user-provided function object that should:

+* Be callable.
+* Not throw exceptions.
+* Not take any arguments.
+* Be thread-safe.

 API